 There are plenty of secured credit card options in India.
 Here’s an overview of some of the top credit cards against fixed deposits that you can avail in 2023.

 The Freedom SuperCard is a co-branded credit card issued by RBL Bank in association with Bajaj Finserv.
 Available for a low annual fee of just ₹999 plus GST, the card is issued with a credit limit that’s 100% of the FD amount.
 Here are some of the key features of this secured credit card.

 2,000 bonus reward points on spending at least ₹2,000 within the first 30 days of card ownership

 Interest-free cash withdrawal for the first 50 days of card ownership

 Annual fee waiver on spending at least ₹75,000 during a year

 2 reward points for every ₹100 spent online except on insurance, education, rent payments, utilities and wallet loads

 1 reward point for every ₹100 spent on shopping

-An entry-level secured credit card, the SBI Card Unnati is offered for a nominal annual fee of just ₹499 plus GST.
+The SBI Card Unnati is an entry-level secured credit card, which is available at a minimal annual fee of only ₹499 plus GST.
 However, the annual fee is waived for the first four years of card ownership.
 Check out some of the key benefits of this credit card.